 When complete, the gel will be cleaned off and you will be free to go about your day.
 Your doctor will review the images for abnormalities and contact you to discuss the findings, and schedule a follow-up appointment if necessary.
 SoCal Urgent Care provides onsite ultrasound exams, allowing for a quick turnaround for your results to get back to your doctor.

 When most of us hear the word ‘ultrasound’ we get an image of a nurse or doctor examining fetal development during pregnancy, using a transducer on the belly of an expecting mother.
 But the truth is, ultrasound technology actually has multiple diagnostic purposes.
 These include cases of vascular, testicular, and pediatric diagnostics.
-Due to the sensitivity of many areas of the human body, the use of ultrasound technology is considered one of the safest and most effective of diagnostic tools.
+Due to the sensitivity of many areas of the human body, the use of ultrasound technology is considered one of the safest and most effective diagnostic tools.
 At SoCal Urgent Care, we use an ultrasound device for many different reasons, all to ensure that you and your family are receiving the best medical care.
 Call our office or visit our website anytime to arrange your appointment.
-We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Cypress CA, Stanton CA, Garden Grove CA, Fullerton CA, Placentia CA, and Olive CA.
+We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Placentia CA, Stanton CA, and surrounding areas.